Catholic World Synod comes to an end

 2023-10-28 21:41:06

-The World Synod of the Catholic Church comes to an end on Sunday after three and a half weeks with a large service in St. Peter’s Basilica in Rome.
+The World Synod of the Catholic Church comes to an end on Sunday following three and a half weeks with a large service in St. Peter’s Basilica in Rome.
 The mass will be led by Pope Francis.
 The deliberations ended on Saturday evening without any concrete demands for reform.
 The participants adopted a final declaration that remained rather vague on controversial points.
 There will be another meeting like this in October next year.

 The World Synod is considered one of the Pope’s most important projects.
 For the first time, among the approximately 350 participants with the right to vote were Catholic laypeople, including around 50 women.
 However, the vast majority still consists of bishops.
 Most representatives of German Catholics hoped for signals that the church would be willing to reform.
 Cardinal Christoph Schönborn and Salzburg Archbishop Franz Lackner are taking part from Austria, and the Linz pastoral theologian Klara-Antonia Csiszar is among the invited – non-voting – experts and theological advisors.